carsten-langer/paper-computer/README.md

 or not.

 The programs presented here and contained in the library are optimized for positive numbers.
-For example, adding 2 registers could be implemented such that as long as the second register is not zero, the first register is incremented and the second register is decremented.
+For example, adding two registers could be implemented such that as long as the second register is not zero, the first register is incremented, and the second register is decremented.
 This _while-repeat-loop_ will finally have in the first register the sum of both original register values.

-However, if the second register value is negative, this _while-repeat-loop_ will decrement a negative value to an even more negative value farther away from zero.
+However, if the second register value is negative, this _while-repeat-loop_ will decrement a negative value to an even more negative value further away from zero.
 It may thus take an awful lot of time to decrement the second value through the whole value space to reach its lowest value, so that it can then wrap-around to the highest value and after further decrementing finally reach the zero value.
-At the same time the first register value will move through the whole value space in positive direction, wrap around from highest value to lowest value and continue to increment until the program stops.
+At the same time the first register value will move through the whole value space in positive direction, wrap around from the highest value to the lowest value and continue to increment until the program stops.

 The end result will be correct, but the number of loop iterations may be up to the size of your value range minus 1, i.e. for simulating an 8-bit register up to 255 steps, for simulating a